Samkth123/KTH-md/Growth/Session 5/Live session notes - The entrepreneurial team.md

 	- Investors do not have a lot of reason to be driven by fairness but rather efficiency.
 So equity is driven by what you can bring to the table

 Discussion:
+Equal split start seems to stay that way in the future as well
+- being fair becomes effective because all want
+- but fair and equal does not need to be the same
+- need to reward contributions to the company with equity